About Gestalt: Theory & Background

 Gestalt therapy has its roots in psychoanalysis.
-The founder of Gestalt therapy is often referred to as Fritz Perls, although, it was he and his wife, Laura Perls who developed the approach in the 1940’s and 50’s.
-Fritz Perls was a German Jew and a psychoanalyst, who became dissatisfied with some aspects of psychoanalysis.
-So, whilst maintaining a partiality for some aspects of the approach, including strands of Reichian Character Analysis, Perls eschewed other aspects.
-Adding to this theoretical foundation, he drew strands together from several other diverse traditions, such as: Existentialism, Phenomenology, Gestalt Psychology, Field Theory and Eastern Philosophy.
-He called this new interwoven approach Gestalt therapy.
+The founder of Gestalt therapy is often referred to as Fritz Perls, although, it was he and his wife, Laura Perls (formerly, Lore Posner) who developed the approach in the 1940’s and 50’s.
+The Perls' were German Jews who fled their country when Hitler and the Nazis rose to power.
+After a short stay in Amsterdam and South Africa, they settled in the USA.
+They were drawn to Freud's concepts in psychoanalysis and after having their own analysis, they subsequently became dissatisfied with some aspects of it.
+So, whilst maintaining a partiality for some aspects of psychoanalysis, including strands of Reichian Character Analysis, the Perls eschewed other aspects.
+Adding to this theoretical foundation, they drew strands together from several other diverse traditions, such as: Existentialism, Phenomenology, Gestalt Psychology, Field Theory and Eastern Philosophy.
+Fritz Perls called this new interwoven approach Gestalt therapy.

 Subsequent to the articulation of Gestalt therapy in the 1950’s, several variations of the approach have developed amongst trained Gestaltists, who have different leaning preferences towards particular strands of the approach and who formulate their own amalgamations of those strands.
 However, what continues to lie at the heart of the approach is a belief that our relationships with others are an essential part of our existence.
 It is how we develop our sense of who we are.
 This undoubtedly affects our sense of well-being, mood, self-concept, our ability to cope in difficult situations and our capacity to enjoy living.
 Research-based theories within neuroscience provide the physiological explanation to this phenomenon, in that they illuminate the inextricable links between relational contact and neurobiological processes that determine our development and functioning capacity throughout life.

-My own practice and understanding have been particularly influenced by findings in neuroscience and by Object Relational Gestalt Therapy (ORGT), which highlights, amongst other important factors, ways of pitching the work at the level that each unique individual will be able to utilise and make sense of.
-In addition, my practice and understanding have been informed by the wide range of clients that I have been fortunate to work with.
+My own practice and understanding have been particularly influenced by findings in Neuroscience and by Phenomenology, Field Theory and some aspects of Object Relational Gestalt Therapy (ORGT) which highlights, amongst other important factors, ways of pitching the work at the level that each unique individual will be able to utilise and make sense of.
+In addition, my practice and understanding have been informed by way of engagement in meaningful discussions with my national and international colleagues, both in conferences and internet discussions, as well as by the wide range of clients that I have been fortunate to work with.
+I am particularly grateful to the people of colour members and white members of the international Association for the Advancement of Gestalt Therapy (AAGT), with whom I have grown and learned from in our discussions around structural racism and the ongoing injustice and dilemma of white privilege.

 Tel: 0151 733 4554